rouseguy/TimeSeriesAnalysiswithPython/README.md

-###Script to check if requisite libraries for the workshop are present
-Please execute the following at the command prompt
+*Script to check if requisite libraries for the workshop is present* Please execute the following command at the command prompt

     $ python check_env.py